sakshijain009/Corona-Vaccine-Management-System/README.md

 # VIYOND
 #### _V for Virus, Will not Go Beyond.._ <br>
 <img src="refer/viyond.png"><br><br>
 This project is developed as an academic project for DBMS subject and <b>AMOC 2021</b>.
-It is Web Application based on management of Corona Vaccine which runs on localhost server.
+It is Web Application based which controls and maintains the flow of vaccines.

 ### Prerequisites
 Must haves:
 - MYSQL(Using XAMPP)
-- Browser(That supports HTML and CSS)
 - Terminal that supports Nodejs and git commands.

 ## Getting Started